frantafr/Copilot-For-Security/Logic Apps/Readme.md

 - Compliance automation: Automated processes help ensure adherence to cybersecurity regulations and standards, reducing compliance risks.
 - Resource optimization: By automating routine tasks, cybersecurity professionals can focus on strategic initiatives and proactive threat hunting.

 **Disclaimer**: Please be aware that the logic apps provided are examples intended for use with Copilot for Security.
 Users are encouraged to customize these samples to meet their specific requirements.
-These should serve as guidelines and inspiration for creating tailored logic apps for ones own use
+These should serve as guidelines and inspiration for creating tailored logic apps for one's own use

 **Technical Disclaimer: Logic Apps, SCU Usage, and Best Practices**